 For a more permanent and stronger solution, you will need to cut your wall open to add more fixing points to attach the bracket.

-- Mark rectangular plasterboard to be cut from your wall
+- Mark the rectangular plasterboard to be cut from your wall

 - Start by marking vertical points located at the center of both studs.
-That ensures you have the timber to reinstall the plasterboard.
-That means you’ll not need to buy a new sheet for this project.
+This ensures you have the timber to reinstall the plasterboard.
+That means you won’t need to buy a new sheet for this project.

 - Measure the height of the TV you want to mount

 - Measure your wall bracket’s height and the total distance between the bottom and top fixing points on the mount.

 - Get enough room to add horizontal fixing covering both fixing rows and slip up behind your cutout, also acting as a line for fixing the plasterboard.
 Wide 8/2 or 6/2 timbers are recommended to have enough fixing surfaces.